Black Local Authorities Act, 1982

 The Black Local Authorities Act of 1982 provided for the establishment of a series of local government structures similar to those operating in the South African Apartheid "White areas".
 For the first time under Apartheid, African black residents of urban locations gained something like autonomy.
-Although the African black race did not have access to Parliament, this Act gave the racial group some local township power.
+Although the African black race did not have access to Parliament, this Act gave the racial group limited local township power.

 Elected by local residents, councillors were responsible for township administration on budgets raised by local rents and levies.

 Repeal

 The Act was repealed on 2 February 1994 by the Local Government Transition Act, 1993.